jdtsmith/autoftp/README.md

 which would auto-compile `.py` files into `.mpy` files and upload them.

 N.B.
 If the files to process are _also_ being uploaded to the host, ensure your processing script does _not_ update the processed file itself, or endless loops will commence.
+Script processing occurs before upload.

 ## Questions